pranavpeter2050/community/README.md

 npm install --save md-gum-polyfill
 ```
 See [here](https://github.com/mozdevs/mediaDevices-getUserMedia-polyfill#readme) to see usage of `md-gum-polyfill`.

+## Interesting

+- `toDataURL()` is used to convert to image to base64 string.
+See `CameraPage: line 88`.
+- `blob` Binary log object.
+We use this to create image from a base64 string/URL.
+See `CameraPage: line 90`.
+Check *Converting Data URI to Blob* in Reference section.

 ## Reference

 - [Create an Instagram Clone with Vue JS, Quasar & Firebase - in 4 HOURS!
 (1/6)](https://www.youtube.com/watch?v=9tyFBchdb00&list=PLAiDzIdBfy8h6HgfQg3namagsCUT0Y2Bs)